amitmse/in_Python_/Regularization/README.md

 ## Lasso (Least Absolute Shrinkage and Selection Operator): L1 norm (sum of absolute value of coefficients)
 	- Objective = RSS + α * (sum of absolute value of coefficients)
+	- adds penalty equivalent to the absolute value of the magnitude of coefficients
 	- Differs from ridge regression only in penalizing the high coefficients

 ## Disadvantage :